Home News 10 essential China newsletters

 The Weekly China Skinny

 Published every Wednesday by marketing and digital strategy firm China Skinny, The Weekly China Skinny offers in-depth insights into what Chinese consumers are doing, buying, and saying.
 We like the (relatively) long read format, which goes in depth on a specific topic, with plenty of links to related articles.
-Recent newsletter topics have included the growing importance of regional provenance for food products in China and a look at why brands are shying away from celebrity marketing after numerous celebrity scandals.
+Recent newsletter topics have included insights into changing buying habits in tier 2 and 3 cities and the rise of ‘emotional marketing’ around events like International Women’s Day.

 Cost: Free